 Dining at adult dining locations, such as Remy, Palo, Palo Steakhouse and Enchanté by Chef Arnaud Lallement?
 These meals are an upcharge, so additional gratuities will need to be paid separately from the suggested gratuities listed above.

 Disney Cast Members absolutely go above and beyond.
 But, seeing a giant bill at the end of your trip can ruin any experience.
-So, budget accordingly and be mindful about what you can and can’t afford before getting on the Cruise Ship.
+Budget accordingly and be mindful about what you can and can’t afford before getting onboard.

 Specialty Food and Dining